New Online Course - Pen Nib and Ink

 — Are there any prerequisites?

 It is recommendable that students have some good practical notions of observational drawing and of the fundamentals for perceiving and representing light and shade.
 Should you have no experience in that, it is possible to benefit even so.
-However, in such a case it's recommendable that you don't demand too much from yourself nor bear highly ambitious goals for this course.
-In such a case, you should then keep focused on the comprehension of the fundamentals of the use of nibs and on the production of different tonal values using the language of the parallel lines (hatching).
+However, in such a case it's recommended that you don't demand too much from yourself nor bear highly ambitious goals for this course.
+In such a case, you should then keep focused on the comprehension of the fundamentals of the use of nibs and on the production of different tonal values using the visual language of parallel lines (hatching) and the language of stippling.

 Another prerequisite is the reading, prior to the class, of the guidebook provided for free by the tutor (click here to download it).